Guipuzcoan Company of Caracas: Foundation

-The company was founded by a group of wealthy Basques from the province of Gipuzkoa in 1728.
+Since 1503, under the Habsburg kings, all Spanish trade with America had been conducted through the port of Seville (and after 1717, Cádiz) under a monopoly that prevented other cities, including Barcelona or San Sebastian, from trade with the Americas, or the Indies as they were known.
+Tentatively by the late 17th century Basques goods had reached the Indies via the Spanish coastal trade to Cádiz and this grew slowly until the Guipuzcoan company was founded by a group of wealthy Basques from the province of Gipuzkoa in 1728.
 The specific aim of the Basque company, acting almost autonomously with tasks of military nature at their own command and expense, was to break the de facto Dutch monopoly on the cocoa trade in the Captaincy General of Venezuela.

 It was initially based in San Sebastián and received its royal decree on September 25, 1728, by Philip V of Spain.
-Its creation was part of the larger Bourbon Reforms to control unlicensed trading, especially in tobacco, which existed along the Orinoco River and mostly benefited the foreign, Dutch, English, and French traders, who were preferred by the landholders of Canary Islander descent as trade partners.
-The Venezuelan possessions and their managerial wealthy Creole class thus operated detached from the metropolis.
-The Venezuelan colonial system turned into an embarrassment and hardly productive for the Spanish-Castilian Crown in terms of revenue.
+Its creation was part of the larger Bourbon Reforms to control unlicensed trading, especially in tobacco, which existed along the Orinoco River between Spanish colonists and Dutch, British and French merchants, who were preferred by the landholders of Canary Islander descent as trade partners.
+The Venezuelan possessions and their managerial wealthy Creole class thus operated detached from the metropole.
+The Venezuelan colonial system turned into an embarrassment and hardly productive for the Spanish Crown in terms of revenue.
 Between 1700 and 1728 only five vessels set sail from Spain to Venezuela.

 The establishment of the company resulted from negotiations engaged with the Basque governments in the aftermath of the bloody military campaign ordered by Philip V of Spain over the western Basque districts.
 The government of Gipuzkoa in particular came up with a proposal for the re-establishment of commerce with Venezuela that would suit the Basque interests and those of the Spanish king alike.
 The plan was approved, with the Basques getting total exclusivity on that commerce.

 The Guipuzcoana Company was the only body entitled to sell European goods in Venezuela (or Caracas) Province and to export Venezuelan agricultural products to Spain.
 Goods imported on to other Spanish territories would incur no custom duties on the Ebro river according to the treaty signed with the Spanish king Philip V, and the company was able to trade freely throughout Europe.
 The company would in turn export iron commodities to Venezuela.
 The Guipuzcoana Company became the first shares based company in Spain, participated by Basque shareholders and the king of Spain.

 Since 1743, the company received permission to charter vessels under the French flag, which could trade directly with Venezuela.
 The main beneficiaries of that decision were no doubt the coast of the Basque province of Labourd, and Bayonne.